 Boothe’s ability to deliver a menacing stare and raspy growl made him a natural fit for Westerns and villain roles (the two of which often combined).
 He reunited with Walter Hill by playing an evil drug lord in ‘Extreme Prejudice’.
 Two of his most famous parts were the colorful outlaw Curly Bill in ‘Tombstone‘ and ruthless saloon owner Cy Tolliver in the HBO series ‘Deadwood‘.

 Ethically-challenged politicians were another specialty.
-Boothe played White House Chief of Staff Alexander Haig in Oliver Stone’s bio-pic ‘Nixon‘, a corrupt Senator in ‘Sin City‘, a morally ambiguous Vice President (later President) in Season 6 of ’24’.
+Boothe played White House Chief of Staff Alexander Haig in Oliver Stone’s bio-pic ‘Nixon‘, a corrupt Senator in ‘Sin City‘, and a morally ambiguous Vice President (later President) in Season 6 of ’24’.

 In recent years, Boothe joined the Marvel Cinematic Universe with a cameo in ‘The Avengers‘ which later expanded to become a major antagonist in the third season of the ‘Agents of S.H.I.E.L.D.’ television series.
 He was nominated (along with the rest of the cast) for a Screen Actors Guild award for the ‘Hatfields & McCoys‘ miniseries, and played Connie Britton’s father on the musical drama ‘Nashville’.